 You will need to negotiate during a contested divorce if you decide to go the mediation route.
 Determine which assets are the most important to you beforehand.
 You can hire professionals to help you with a business or home valuation.

 A lawyer is a key component in helping you prepare for a contested divorce.
 As this type of divorce can be more complicated than an uncontested divorce, it would behoove you to seek the legal counsel of an experienced lawyer who is dedicated to protecting your interests.
-Divorce is stressful but hiring a divorce lawyer should not be.
-Our Chattanooga attorneys are here to help you through this transition with compassionate counsel.
+Divorce is stressful but hiring a lawyer should not be.
+Our Chattanooga family law advocates are here to help you through this transition with compassionate counsel.